lynndylanhurley/j-toker/readme.md

 1. navigate from the provider to the API
 1. navigate from the API back to the client

-These steps are taken automatically when using this module with IE8+.
+These steps are taken automatically when using this plugin with IE8+.

 ---